cypher256/java-extension-pack/README.md

 # Overview
 Just install this extension and start Java development right out of the box with zero configuration.
 * No need to install JDK, Gradle or Maven, no need to set JAVA_HOME or PATH environment variables.
-* Automatically configure, update, and fix multiple Java versions (at least the four latest LTSs).
+* Automatically configure, update, and fix multiple Java versions (4 LTSs and the latest).
 * Includes extensions for de facto standard Java development from Microsoft, Red Hat and others.
 <br><br>
 GitHub Issues